Better (British TV series): Episodes

+Broadcast

+Better began broadcast on BBC One on 13 February 2023, with all five episodes available on BBC iPlayer simultaneously.

 Reception

 Sean O'Grady from The Independent gave the first episode four out of five stars, praising Farzad and Buchan.
 Rebecca Nicholson of The Guardian awarded the first episode three stars out of five, criticising the opening but finding it gained momentum by the end.
-Anita Singh in The Telegraph also gave it three stars out of five, unimpressed by the plot.
+Anita Singh in The Daily Telegraph also gave it three stars out of five, unimpressed by the plot.